blbadger/blbadger.github.io/neural-networks.md

 ```

 A few notes about this architecture: first, the output is a softmax layer and therefore yields a probability distribution for an easy-to-interpret result.
-The data labels are one-hot encoded, meaning that the label is denoted by a vector with one 'hot' label (usually 1), ie instead of labels such as `[3]` we have `[0, 0, 1]`.
+The data labels are one-hot encoded, meaning that the label is denoted by a vector with one-hot tensor, ie instead of labels such as `[3]` we have `[0, 0, 1]`.
 In Tensorflow's lexicon, categorical crossentropy should be used instead of sparse categorical crossentropy because of this.

-Another thing to note is the lack of normalization: there are no batch or layer normalizations applied to any layers, no dropout, nor even L1 or L2 normalization applied to neuron weights.
-As we shall see below, this does not prevent the network from achieving very high test classification accuracy, which seems to go against the conventional wisdom for neural network architecture.
-For an explanation of this first note that convolutional layers have intrinsic protection against overfitting, as they are translation-insensitive by design.
-Also note that dataset augmentation via rotations and translations provides another form of insurance against overfitting.

 ### Accurate image classification

-Using blinded approach, I classified 93 % of images correctly for certain test dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
+We follow a test/train split on this page: the model is trained on ~80% of the sample data and then tested on the remaining 20%, which allows us to estimate the model accuracy using data not exposed to the model during training.
+For reference, using a blinded approach by eye I classify 93 % of images correctly for certain dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
 There is a fairly consistent pattern in these images that differentiates 'Control' from 'Snap29' images: depletion leads to the formation of aggregates of fluorescent protein in 'Snap29' cells.

 The network shown above averaged ~96 % binary accuracy (over a dozen training runs) for this dataset.
 We can see these test images along with their predicted classification ('Control' or 'Snap29'), the confidence the trained network ascribes to each prediction, and the correct or incorrect predictions labelled green or red, respectively.
 The confidence of assignment is the same as the activation of the neuron in the final layer representing each possibility.